aberaza/mobile-flashcards/README.md

     * To download the zip file, click [here](https://github.com/aberaza/mobile-flashcards/archive/master.zip).
 Then extract it's contents in a folder.

  3. Install dependencies.
-On a terminal, cd to the folder with the project sources and run: `npm install`
+On a terminal, cd to the folder with the project sources and run: `npm install`.
+Note that for some reason this program does not work with _yarn_.

  4. Run the server: On the same terminal, run command `npm start` and follow instructions.
+Again, note that this program does not work with _yarn_.